Exynize/exynize-runner/README.md

 1. Clone the repository and cd into new folder: `git clone git@github.com:Exynize/exynize-rest.git && cd exynize-rest`
 2. Execute `npm install`
-3. Execute `npm start` (this will also start a docker container with RethinkDB)
+3. Execute `npm start` (this will also start a docker container with RabbitMQ)
 4. Exynize component runner will start working and listening for commands from RabbitMQ

-If you have local RethinkDB and RabbitMQ instances, you can just use `npm run server` in step 3.
+If you have local RabbitMQ instance, you can just use `npm run server` in step 3.

-Alternatively, you can use Dockerfile to assemble docker container and then start it with a link to your RethinkDB and RabbitMQ instances.
+Alternatively, you can use Dockerfile to assemble docker container and then start it with a link to your RabbitMQ instance.

 ## License